 It is quite clear that His return to earth takes place in the “Day of the Lord”, when He returns with all His saints.
 The “Second Coming” of Christ is a distinct and separate event from the “Rapture”.
 At the Rapture:

-1. The Lord descends from Heaven with all the believers in Christ (the Church) who died before the Rapture.
+1. The Lord descends from Heaven to the upper atmosphere of the earth with all the believers in Christ (the Church) who died before the Rapture.
 (Note: In approximately the year 2032 AD, it will be 2000 years since the birth of the Church.)

 2. The dead in Christ (their spirit) are reunited with their new resurrected bodies.

-3. Those who are alive on earth are “changed” (Philippians 3:21) and “caught up” together with those resurrected saints in the clouds to meet the Lord in the air.
+3. Those who are alive on earth are “changed” (Philippians 3:21) and “caught up” in the clouds to meet the Lord in the air, together with those resurrected saints.